 Directions

-- Preparation: Begin by washing and cutting the broccoli into bite-sized florets.
-Mince the garlic and grate the ginger to maximize their flavors in the dish.
+- Preparation: Wash the broccoli and chop into bite-sized pieces.
+Mince the garlic and grate the ginger so it mixes well later.

-- Final Touches: If desired, prepare rice or noodles in a separate pot according to package instructions.
-Serve the ground beef and broccoli over the rice or noodles for a satisfying meal.
+- Final Touches: If you want, cook some rice or noodles on the side.
+Then serve the beef and broccoli over it for a complete meal.

 Tips and Advice